Mahir-Ahmed-250/Dental-Care/README.md

 ### Features & Functionality
 * User can create account by email and also gmail.
 * After successfully login user can find out his user name in this website.
-* In order to see details of a single service user have to login into the website otherwise it will redirect to login page and in single service section after clicking book now an cool doctor will give thumbs up to the user.
+* In order to see details of a single service user have to login into the website otherwise it will redirect to login page and in single service section after clicking book now a cool doctor will give thumbs up to user.
 * If user reload the website after login into the website it will not redirect to login page.
 * If user input any unidentified routes into the link it will go to 404:not found page.